 Big mountain skiing – this is the start of skiing undertaken by extreme skiing and seen the ski films/movies.

-Black diamond – this is the North American to denoting a higher level of difficulty and risk on the ski run.
+Black diamond – this is the North American term denoting a higher level of difficulty and risk on the ski runs.

 Bowl – this describes a large mountain basin usually free of trees and ideal for large sweeping turns.

 Bunny Slope – gentle beginner slopes, ideal for learning.
 Often the used by ski schools.

 Button Lift – a drag lift used by sitting on a small plastic or rubber disc/seat on a pole, placed between your legs.
 The lift then ‘gently’ drags you up the side of the piste.

 Camber – this is the curvature of the base of a ski or snowboard and it is to distribute weight across the ski.

 Carve – this is the technique where you use the edge of the scheme or snowboard to cutting to the snow in order to turn and change direction.

 Catching an edge – this is where you catch the edge of the ski accidentally into the snow and by doing so normally results in A fall.